-Speaking specifically to The Gold Bar and its vibrating technology, are these more beneficial than a classic (and typically less pricey) massage tool, jade roller, or gua sha?
-As Cheung explains, they aren’t necessarily more effective but make the entire process easier and quicker.
-“These tools take some of the guesswork away from you and may speed up your treatment," she says, "but you still have to take the time to move the tech tools around your face.
+Speaking specifically to The Gold Bar and its vibrating technology, is it more beneficial than a classic (and typically less pricey) massage tool, jade roller, or gua sha?
+As Cheung explains, it isn't necessarily more effective but makes the entire process easier and quicker.
+"These tools take some of the guesswork away from you and may speed up your treatment," she says, "but you still have to take the time to move the tech tools around your face.
 But, if the investment compels you to use your tool more regularly, then go for it."

 While these products serve as a temporary fix, giving the face a more defined appearance for up to a day, they do offer some long-term benefits.
 "The sculpting results are temporary, but since there is enhanced collagen production and skincare absorption, there are long-term benefits to your skin," says Cheung.
 So, expect your favorite products to feel a bit more potent and to reap some subtle anti-aging benefits.

 The Results: Instantly looked more awake and radiant